0age/theCyberDapp/README.md

 The dapp is available at [https://thecyber.network](https://thecyber.network).
 It is advised to run against a custom node using a websocket RPC to properly support contract event subscriptions.

+If you are not a member (yet :grin:) but are interested in playing around with theCyber, check out the [testRPC branch](https://github.com/0age/theCyberDapp/tree/testRPC) to get a local copy running.

 To run the dapp locally, first install the required dependencies:
 ```
 $ yarn install